kauri-io/Content/Kauri/3box-comments-tutorial.md

 # Tutorial: Add the 3Box Comments Plugin to Your React App

 User comments are an important part of any content-driven application.
-Traditional web applications will usually pair commenting systems with a corresponding user profile system.
-When we're creating commenting systems for the decentralized web we're also going to need decentralized user profiles.
+Traditional web applications usually pair commenting systems with a corresponding user profile system.
+When we create commenting systems for the decentralized web we also need decentralized user profiles.
 Luckily, the [3Box Comments Plugin](https://docs.3box.io/build/plugins/comments) has us covered.

 The 3Box Comments Plugin is an easy to use [React](https://reactjs.org/) component that adds a decentralized commenting system to your app.
 It connects directly to your users' Ethereum wallets, so there's no need to implement yet another profile system.
 It also integrates with [3Box](https://3box.io/) to upload comments to a database that your users have control over.
 If you're looking for the ultimate decentralized commenting system, look no further.

-In this tutorial, we're going to build a small React app that implements the 3Box Comments Plugin.
-We're going cover all the steps you'll need to take in order to get a decentralized commenting system running.
+In this tutorial, we build a small React app that implements the 3Box Comments Plugin.
+We cover all the steps you need to take in order to get a decentralized commenting system running.
 If you're feeling adventurous, you're more than welcome to follow along while adding the plugin to an existing project.

 ## About 3Box